What is a barista?

-The hospitality industry has great prospects in Australia and around the world, thanks to the opportunities created by the increasing tourism culture which has become a global phenomenon.
+The hospitality industry has excellent prospects in Australia and around the world, thanks to the opportunities created by the increasing tourism culture, which has become a global phenomenon.

 What training and courses do I need to be a barista in Australia?

-After hearing the above mentioned job description, it should come as no surprise that you may need extensive experience, as well as trainings and certifications to make headway in the specialty coffee industry, and to polish your skills as a barista.
+After hearing the job mentioned above description, it should come as no surprise that you may need extensive experience, as well as training and certifications to make headway in the specialty coffee industry, and to polish your skills as a barista.

-The coffee training may not be necessary, but it certainly gives you an edge in a booming industry in a country that is so choosy about its coffee.
+The coffee training may not be necessary, but it certainly gives you an edge in a booming industry in a country that is so fussy about its coffee.

 Although Melbourne is the forefront of the coffee revolution in Australia, other regions are fast catching up.
 For them, it’s not just a cup quickly gulped, but an overall experience.

-If you’re still taking this lightly, you should know that even Starbucks couldn’t overtake the Australian coffee industry, where locals have developed their tastes to the point where even a slight imperfection is a big no-no, and most growers have world class qualifications even in Adelaide.
+If you’re still taking this lightly, you should know that even Starbucks couldn’t overtake the Australian coffee industry, where locals have developed their tastes to the point where even a slight imperfection is a big no-no. Most growers have world-class qualifications, also in Adelaide.

-With this sort of competition you surely don’t want to lag behind, it is an absolute imperative!
+With this sort of competition you surely don’t want to lag, it is an absolute imperative!

 So here are just a few of the places where you can start out adding to your barista skills and gain accredited or non-accredited training:

-If you want a TAFE qualification, the Barista Basics Coffee Academy is one of the coffee schools that seem to be a good route to take for this purpose.
+If you want a TAFE qualification, the Barista Basics Coffee Academy is one of the coffee schools that seem to be an excellent route to take for this purpose.
 It is also an only Registered Training Organisation that is devoted to coffee training.

 Both Barista Basics Coffee Academy and Australian Barista School offer barista courses and fall under the umbrella of the prestigious CBD College.
-The list of courses offered includes not just a straightforward coffee making course, but also supplementary skills to make you an all-rounder coffee maker/organiser/host.
+The list of the courses provided includes not just a straightforward coffee making course, but also supplementary skills to make you an all-rounder coffee maker/organiser/host.

 Here is a summary of the courses: